Yodakasi/ctf_writeups/UMDCTF2020/coalminer/README.md

 0x7fffffffde30:	0x0000000000000001	0x0000000000400770
 ```

-My input for the name was "aaaa" and for the description "bbbb", the name landed on address 0x7fffffffdc30, which is main local variable, on address 0x7fffffffdc18 we can see address of space allocated by malloc, where is copied the description of item, which is stored at address 0x7fffffffdc00, address 0x7fffffffde30 stores number of items which is increased by one in every time the function is called.
-We can establish from this that a single item is struct looking something like this:
+My input for the name was "aaaa" and for the description "bbbb", the name landed on address 0x7fffffffdc30, which is main local variable, on address 0x7fffffffdc38 we can see address of space allocated by malloc, where is copied the description of item, which is stored at address 0x7fffffffdc00, address 0x7fffffffde30 stores number of items which is increased by one every time the function is called.
+We can establish from this that a single item is a struct looking something like this:

 ```
 struct Item {